FTI station: Nearby landmarks

 The station is near major landmarks such as the Ayala Land development Arca South, Technological University of the Philippines-Taguig Campus, the Sunshine Mall, the Taguig-Pateros District Hospital, a major warehouse of the National Food Authority and, most notably the Fort Bonifacio Tenement.
 Further away from the station are the Western Bicutan National High School and Signal Village.

 Transportation links

 FTI station is accessible by jeepneys plying routes on the East Service Road, as well as jeeps entering the FTI complex.
-In the future, the station will also be integrated with the proposed Taguig Integrated Terminal Exchange, as well as the planned Metro Manila Subway.
+In the future, the station will also be integrated with the proposed Taguig City Integrated Terminal Exchange, as well as the planned Metro Manila Subway.